 - Stress-free Environment: Since there is no time limit, you can take up the test without any stress.
 Therefore, you can do your best and the scores will reflect your true ability.

 - Problem Identification: The test helps in identifying the areas where you have problems.
 You can take up the correct remedial courses to overcome these problems at an early stage before they cause hindrance to your college study.

 - Course of Study: The best suited course of study will be prepared for you based on your performance.
 This will enable you to perform better in the courses that you have taken up.

 - Frequent Administration: The COMPASS test is administered more frequently than the ACT or SAT test.
 Moreover, the scores of this test are released immediately.

-The COMPASS ACT test identifies whether you are ready for the college courses you want to take up or not.
+The test identifies whether you are ready for the college courses you want to take up or not.
 This is a very simple test and the registration process for it is also very simple.
 It is best that you take up this test and perform well in the test.
-A good score in the COMPASS ACT test will ensure that you enroll in the courses that you are interested in.
+A good score will ensure that you enroll in the courses that you are interested in.

 Terms and Conditions